threadreaper/logobin/README.md

 To install:

-Clone this get repository, and from the top-level directory (where setup.py is):
+Clone this git repository, and from the top-level directory (where setup.py is):

 	pip3 install .